andlzanon/semantic-bot-recommender/README.md

     1) cast member - Samuel L. Jackson
     2) cast member - Brad Pitt
     3) cast member - Thomas Kretschmann
+    4) screenwriter - Ronald Harwood
-    4) cast member - Stanley Tucci
+    5) cast member - Stanley Tucci
-    5) screenwriter - Ronald Harwood
     2

     Based on your current preferences, this movie may be suited for you:
-    "The Curious Case of Benjamin Button"
+    "Inglourious Basterds"
     Because it has these properties that are relevant to you:
+    1) main subject - World War II
-    1) cast member - Brad Pitt
+    2) cast member - Brad Pitt
-    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) no
+    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

     Which of these properties do you like the most?
 Type the number of the preferred attribute or answer "no" if you like none
-    1) nominated for - Academy Award for Best Picture
-    2) genre - drama
+    1) genre - drama
+    2) award received - National Board of Review: Top Ten Films
-    3) nominated for - Academy Award for Best Sound Mixing
+    3) nominated for - Academy Award for Best Picture
-    4) nominated for - Academy Award for Best Director
+    4) production company - Warner Bros.
-    5) nominated for - Academy Award for Best Film Editing 1
+    5) nominated for - Academy Award for Best Writing, Adapted Screenplay 1

     Which of these properties do you like the most?
 Type the number of the preferred attribute or answer "no" if you like none
-    1) genre - drama
-    2) production company - Universal Pictures
-    3) award received - National Board of Review: Top Ten Films
+    1) award received - National Board of Review: Top Ten Films
+    2) nominated for - Academy Award for Best Picture
-    4) production company - The Weinstein Company
+    3) production company - Warner Bros.
-    5) director - Quentin Tarantino
-    1
+    4) nominated for - Academy Award for Best Writing, Adapted Screenplay
+    5) nominated for - Academy Award for Best Original Score 1

     Based on your current preferences, this movie may be suited for you:
-    "Inglourious Basterds"
+    "Fury"
     Because it has these properties that are relevant to you:
+    1) main subject - World War II
-    1) cast member - Brad Pitt
+    2) cast member - Brad Pitt
-    2) nominated for - Academy Award for Best Picture
     3) genre - drama
-    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes
+    4) award received - National Board of Review: Top Ten Films Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes

-    Have a good time watching the movie "Inglourious Basterds".
+    Have a good time watching the movie "Fury".
 Please come again!